She Knew God's Sovereignty From the Examination

 After a few days, I got my exam results: I’d passed.
 When I successfully got the offer from the university, knowing it was bestowed by God I gave thanks to Him from the bottom of my heart.
 Compared to getting into university, what made me more excited was that I got much more knowledge of God.
 It was God who let me learn to rely on Him, look up to and obey Him in all things.
 I felt what He arranges for each of us is always the most suitable thing, and it also makes us feel very free.

 Thinking back, I, who had been devoted to studying as a child, clearly knew from God’s words that “God presides over the fate of all mankind,” but I was still not willing to believe in His words.
 On the contrary, I was constantly in opposition to Him and always wanted to get everything I wanted by myself.
-At that moment, I felt like I had done something wrong and then I thought of God’s words, “The sadness of man is not that man seeks happy life, not that he pursues fame and fortune or struggles against his own fate through the fog, but that after he has seen the Creator’s existence, after he has learned the fact that the Creator has sovereignty over human fate, he still cannot mend his ways, cannot pull his feet out of the mire, but hardens his heart and persists in his errors.
-He would rather keep thrashing in the mud, vying obstinately against the Creator’s sovereignty, resisting it until the bitter end, without the slightest shred of contrition, and only when he lies broken and bleeding does he at last decide to give up and turn back.
+At that moment, I felt like I had done something wrong and then I thought of God’s words, “The tragedy of man is not that he seeks a happy life, not that he pursues fame and fortune or struggles against his own fate through the fog, but that after he has seen the Creator’s existence, after he has learned the fact that the Creator has sovereignty over human fate, he still cannot mend his ways, cannot pull his feet out of the mire, but hardens his heart and persists in his errors.
+He would rather keep thrashing in the mud, vying obstinately against the Creator’s sovereignty, resisting it until the bitter end, all without the slightest shred of contrition.
+It is only when he lies broken and bleeding that he at last decides to give up and turn back.
 This is true human sorrow.
-So I say, those who choose to submit are wise, and those who choose to escape are pig-headed” (“God Himself, the Unique III” in Continuation of The Word Appears in the Flesh).
+So I say, those who choose to submit are wise, and those who choose to struggle and flee are foolish indeed” (“God Himself, the Unique III” in The Word Appears in the Flesh).
 I had been single-minded in my pursuit of entering into university, and had dreamed of getting something that didn’t belong to me through my own endeavors.
 I applied again and again, yet I ended up disappointed and sad time after time.
 I was fully aware that human fate is ordained by Heaven, but I was absolutely unwilling to repent and still desired to realize my dreams by myself.
 Through this experience, I truly came to appreciate that our fate is in God’s hands and that He has made suitable arrangements for each of us.
 Thinking of the three universities I applied to, I wanted to major in economics and administration, which I thought would lead to a promising career.
 But in fact, if I’d done these subjects would they have been put to good use in the future?
 I was not at all sure.
 Would I have engaged in a career related to economics?
 I was not sure either.
 Would my life go exactly according to my plans?
 The answer was no.